Ekaterina Yashina

 Ekaterina Yuryevna Yashina (Екатерина Юрьевна Яшина; born 6 August 1993) is a professional Russian tennis player.
-On 7 January 2019, she reached her career-high singles ranking of world No. 335, whilst her best WTA doubles ranking was 129, on 30 January 2023.
+On 7 January 2019, she reached her career-high singles ranking of world No. 335, whilst her best WTA doubles ranking is 129, achieved on 30 January 2023.

 Career

-She made her WTA Tour main-draw debut at the 2011 Tashkent Open gaining entry as a wildcard player, partnering Sabina Sharipova.
+She made her WTA Tour debut at the 2011 Tashkent Open gaining entry thanks to a wildcard with partner Sabina Sharipova.

-She made her WTA Tour main-draw debut at the 2021 Bad Homburg Open in Bad Homburg, where she received entry into the singles tournament as a qualifier.
+She made her WTA Tour singles main-draw debut at the 2021 Bad Homburg Open in Bad Homburg, where she received entry into the tournament as a qualifier.

-In November 2022, at the ITF 25k Kiryat Motzkin Israel tournament, Dutch Jasmijn Gimbrère played two finals.
-She became the champion in doubles with her Greek partner Valentini Grammatikopoulou at the ITF60 W Meitar Open tournament in Israel.
+In November 2022, at the W25 Kiryat Motzkin tournament in Israel along with Dutch player Jasmijn Gimbrère, she reached the final.
+She became the champion in doubles with her Greek partner Valentini Grammatikopoulou at the W60 Meitar Open in Israel.

+2024

-In July 2024, she played in the doubles final at the Open International Féminin de Montpellier tournament in France.
+In July, she competed in the doubles final at the Open de Montpellier in France.

-In August 2024, she won the fifth singles title in her career in Tbilisi, Georgia.
+In August, she won the fifth singles title in her career in Tbilisi, Georgia.

-In September 2024, she played in the semi-finals of the 2024 Jasmin Open tournament held in Monastir, Tunisia, with her Bosnian partner Anita Wagner in doubles.
+In September, she reached the semifinals of the 2024 Jasmin Open held in Monastir, Tunisia, with her Bosnian partner Anita Wagner.

-In October 2024, they played in the semifinals of the WTA 2024 Jiangxi Open tournament with compatriot Elena Pridankina.
-In the semi-final, she was defeated by Polish Katarzyna Piter and Hungarian Fanny Stollár in two sets.
+In October, they played in the semifinals of the WTA Tour 2024 Jiangxi Open with compatriot Elena Pridankina.
+In the semifinal, they were defeated by Polish Katarzyna Piter and Hungarian Fanny Stollár in two sets.

+2025–2026

-In February 2025, she received a wild card with her Japanese partner Aoi Ito in doubles at the 2025 Dubai Tennis Championships tournament held in Dubai, United Arab Emirates.
+In February 2025, she received a wildcard with her Japanese partner Aoi Ito from the 2025 Dubai Open in the United Arab Emirates into the doubles tournament.